 The chairman had rejected an idea Aguilar posed to issue a so-called concept release to gather public comments on money- fund oversight instead of formally proposing changes, the person said.

 In her statement, Schapiro said the susceptibility of funds to runs “needs to be addressed” and that the rule she supported would have sought public comment on additional possible options including gating.

 The SEC has been “engaging for two and a half years on structural reform of money market funds,” Schapiro said.
 “A concept release at this point does not advance the discussion.
 The public needs concrete proposals to react to.”

-Aguilar, a Democrat and former general counsel at Atlanta- based money-management firm Invesco Ltd. (IVZ), told Bloomberg News in January that he thought the earlier reforms of the money-market system were working and said he was “concerned about unintended consequences” from more changes.
+Aguilar, a Democrat and former general counsel at Atlanta- based money-management firm Invesco Ltd. (IVZ:US), told Bloomberg News in January that he thought the earlier reforms of the money-market system were working and said he was “concerned about unintended consequences” from more changes.

 “The chairman has been open to all ideas throughout the process,” said John Nester, an SEC spokesman, declining to comment on any specific proposals.
 Schapiro, who is a member of the Financial Stability Oversight Council as SEC chairman, will now “work with other government agencies on money market fund reforms to better protect investors and taxpayers,” Nester said.

 To contact the reporter on this story: Jesse Hamilton in Washington at firstname.lastname@example.org